 The HEADS-UP DISPLAY is an independent end of service time indicator alarm attached to the facepiece mounted regulator and is standard on respirators required to have two independent redundant alarms.
 The HEADS-UP DISPLAY provides a visual monitor of the air supply with four lights that appear just below the facepiece field of vision.
-A separate low battery light warns the user that the batteries must be changed.
-The HEADS-UP DISPLAY lights indicate the cylinder air supply at full, three-quarters, one-half cylinder, and warns the user that approximately one quarter or 25% of full cylinder pressure remains with a rapidly flashing red light.
-The HEADS-UP DISPLAY detects cylinder pressure directly and is totally independent of the VIBRALERT.
+A separate low battery light warns the user that the batteries must be replaced.
+The HEADS-UP DISPLAY detects cylinder pressure THE RESPIRATOR USER MUST IMMEDIATELY directly and is totally independent of the VIBRALERT.